-What is the Hazard you need to Control?
-(Medium to high from the risk rating above) What additional precautions do you need to either eliminate or reduce the risk to an acceptable level?
-Who is responsible for implementing these controls?
-When are these controls to be implemented (Date)?
-When were these controls implemented (Date)?
-Workplace stress exacerbated by social isolation Recognise that all staff will be experiencing a higher than normal level of stress.
+What is the Hazard you What additional precautions do you need to either Who is responsible for When are these controls When were these controls need to Control?
+(Medium eliminate or reduce the risk to an acceptable level? implementing these to be implemented implemented (Date)? to high from the risk rating above) controls?
+(Date)?
+Clinically extremely vulnerable staff No staff currently identified as CEV.
 Regular check ins with staff and supervision.
+SLT Ongoing

-SLT Ongoing Community medical requirements Access to services will be discussed on an individual basis with clinically extremely vulnerable service users.
+Community medical requirements Access to services will be discussed on an individual basis with clinically extremely vulnerable service users.
 Everyone Ongoing Hand hygiene Reinforce handwashing routines and remind families regularly.
 Ensure effective handwashing posters are displayed by every sink.
 All staff Ongoing Respiratory hygiene Ensure catch it, kill it, bin it posters are displayed and provide boxes of tissues in every room.
 All staff Ongoing Exposure to the virus Follow government guidance on self-isolation and ensure social distancing is enforced in the centres.
 Everyone Ongoing Cleaning Maintain stringent cleaning routines and carry out regular checks.
 Store cleaning products in locked cupboards.
 All staff Ongoing Inadequate ventilation No more can be done NHS Track and trace Follow government guidelines.
 Everyone Ongoing Contact with those developing symptoms of the virus during the working day.
 Maintain extra vigilance.
-Everyone Ongoing

-Correct use of face coverings Face masks/shields provided for all staff Everyone Ongoing Correct procedure for lateral flow testing Follow NHS instructions.
+Everyone Ongoing Correct use of face coverings Face masks provided for all staff Everyone Ongoing Correct procedure for lateral flow testing Follow NHS instructions.
 All staff Ongoing From 20/01/21 Management of confirmed cases Follow government guidelines.
-All staff Ongoing Correct disposal of face masks Waste bins with lids at all settings.
+All staff Ongoing

+Correct disposal of face masks Waste bins with lids at all settings.
 Nappy sacks provided for staff going on home visits.
 Everyone Ongoing NHS Track and trace Follow government guidelines.
 All staff Ongoing Staff well being Staff have fortnightly check ins on an individual basis.
 SLT Ongoing March 2020 Staff training Continue up dating staff of any changes and offer relevant training.
-SLT ongoing Individual staff requirements No more can be done Management of expectations within the Children Centre community Continue to maintain social distancing.
+SLT ongoing Individual staff requirements No more can be done Use of volunteers No more can be done Management of expectations within the Children Centre community Continue to maintain social distancing.
 Replace any signs damaged or unreadable.
 All staff Ongoing Exposure to infection from inadequate social distancing: visitors to setting.
 No more can be done